-1) Compassion: As human beings, there is great joy to be had in serving and forming relationships with other people.
-At Music Teacher's Helper, we strive to be aware of the needs of those we’re serving, and show compassion for ourselves, each other on the team, our customers, and the world.
+1) Compassion: As human beings, there is a great joy to be had in serving and forming relationships with other people.
+At Music Teacher’s Helper, we strive to be aware of the needs of those we’re serving and show compassion for ourselves, each other on the team, our customers, and the world.

 2) Creativity: We strive to foster an environment supportive of creativity, and freedom to innovate, experiment, and share our ideas.

 3) Quality: Delivering a complex product and service with simplicity and efficiency requires a thorough understanding of our customers and their needs, meticulous attention to detail, and dedication to creating something magnificent and life changing.
 That’s our goal.